Police Act, 1861: Criticism

-Additionally, the Act allows senior police officials and other law enforcement personnel to formulate and enforce draconian and arbitrary rules/laws in the name of law and order, most of which are unconstitutional and have led to controversial implications, besides litigations in courts.
-Despite judgement from the courts that strike down such arbitrary rules, police officials continue to defy the court orders and enforce these laws.
-Furthermore, the Act has not kept pace with infrastructure of policing while dealing with and investigation of certain crimes such as cybercrime and terrorism, specifically like the 2008 Mumbai attacks, as the police officers were equipped with antiquated and outdated World War II weapons.
+Additionally, the act allows senior police officials and other law enforcement personnel to formulate and enforce draconian and arbitrary rules/laws in the name of law and order, most of which are unconstitutional and have led to controversial implications, besides litigations in courts.
+Despite judgment from the courts that strike down such arbitrary rules, police officials continue to defy the court orders and enforce these laws.
+Furthermore, the act has not kept pace with infrastructure of policing while dealing with and investigation of certain crimes such as cybercrime and terrorism, specifically like the 2008 Mumbai attacks, as the police officers were equipped with antiquated and outdated World War II weapons.
+Cases of moral policing have also been attributed to the colonial mindset from the 1861 act, although the law itself does not authorize moral policing.

+The 1861 act, which is in effect across the majority of states, has faced sustained criticism for career stagnation of non-gazette personnel, particularly the constabulary, as they get either one or two promotions, along with mandatory over time.
+As a result of this, many new officers across constable and sub-inspector ranks often resign due to lack of fixed working hours and absence of incentives for merit based promotions.
+Apart from career stagnation, the act has not kept pace with the increase in demand for personnel, which has resulted in staffing shortages and a lower police-to-population ratio below the UN standards.